-- 9. When the student chooses courses to attend each semester, the obligatory courses of previous semesters which the student has not passed and are offered in the specific semester must precede all other courses. - 10.
+- 9. When selecting courses for each semester, students must prioritize compulsory courses from previous semesters that they have not yet passed and are available in the current semester.
+These courses should be chosen before enrolling in any other courses. - 10.
 There are prerequisite courses.
 "Estimation and Hypothesis Testing" of the 3rd semester is a prerequisite course for "Linear Models" of the 4th Semester.
 "Linear Models" is a prerequisite course for "Generalized Linear Models" of the 5th Semester as well as "Data Analysis" of the 6th Semester.
-It should be noted that the courses "Estimation Hypothesis Testing" and "Linear Models" are repeated in the 4th and 5the semester respectively. - 11.
-Apart from the 14 compulsory courses that amount to 108 ECTS, the student must accumulate at least 72 ECTS from elective courses offered by the Department of Statistics.
-The remaining 60
+It should be noted that the courses "Estimation Hypothesis Testing" and "Linear Models" are repeated in the 4th and 5th semester respectively.

-- ECTS credits, necessary for the degree, can be obtained either from elective courses offered by the Department of Statistics, or by courses offered by other University Departments. - 12.
+- 11. Apart from the 14 compulsory courses that amount to 108 ECTS, the student must accumulate at least 72 ECTS from elective courses offered by the Department of Statistics.
+The remaining 60 ECTS credits, necessary for the degree, can be obtained either from elective courses offered by the Department of Statistics, or by courses offered by other University Departments. - 12.
+"Practical Training" is an elective course.
+This means, its credits are not counted to the total 72 ECTS credits from elective courses offered by the Department. - 13.
 The list of the offered courses is announced each year and depends on the availability of the teaching personnel.
-Some elective courses may not be offered if there is no available instructor. - 13.
-By getting the degree, the student can obtain a computer certificate equivalent to ECDL in the public sector, if during his/her studies has successfully attended four of the following courses:
+Some elective courses may not be offered if there is no available instructor. - 14.
+Upon obtaining their degree, students are eligible to receive a computer certificate equivalent to the European Computer Driving License (ECDL) recognized in the public sector.
+This certification is contingent upon the successful completion of four of the following courses during their studies: